dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/mqtt3.md

 The above example uses secrets as plain strings.
 It is recommended to use a secret store for the secrets as described [here]({{< ref component-secrets.md >}}).
 {{% /alert %}}

-Note that in the case, the value of the consumer ID is random every time Dapr restarts, so you should set `cleanSession` to `true` as well.
+> In this case, the value of the consumer ID is random every time Dapr restarts, so you should set `cleanSession` to `true` as well.

 ## Binding support